![]() |

 Welcome to the Neutron Scattering Group!

-We are an experimental group utilizing neutron scattering technique combined with other probes such as X-ray scattering and transport to do cutting-edge research on quantum materials including: high-Tc superconductors, quantum spin liquids, and topological materials, etc. The scattering experiments are carried out in neutron and light sources overseas.
-At Nanjing University, we maintain a lab growing single crystals and performing characterizations.
+We are an experimental group that uses neutron scattering techniques combined with other probes such as X-ray scattering and transport to conduct cutting-edge research on quantum materials, including high-Tc superconductors, quantum spin liquids, and topological materials.
+Our scattering experiments are carried out at neutron and light sources overseas.
+At Nanjing University, we maintain a lab where we grow single crystals and perform characterizations.
 Please contact Prof. Wen by his email jwen@nju.edu.cn for any questions or collaboration opportunities.
 We look forward to your joining us! |

 |